This post may contain affiliate links.

 You can still hang them up in a window and see them well.

-Grab this printable in my subscriber library.
+Download this free printable now!
 Click the button below to subscribe and have it sent to your email!
-Already a subscriber?
-It’s in the subscriber library for you.
-That link is in all of the weekly emails I send. 🙂

 Homemade Cast and Band-aids for Playing Doctor